-We need to visit with friends, play cards, laugh and play.
-To feel like we can contribute and make a difference.
-We need to feel like we belong!
-And quite frankly, we need to get out of our own stuff, and do something for someone other than ourselves
+The laughter and fun as we visit with friends and play cards.
+We need to feel like we can contribute and make a difference, and we need to feel like we belong!
+And quite frankly, we need to get out of our own stuff, and do something for someone other than ourselves.

 Why our community needs us!

-I used to believe that it was taking up space when I called for help or to share as I cried that it was taking up space.
-That it was selfish, that people are busy and they would be frustrated.
-Boy was I wrong!
-You see it is in helping others that we can see our strengths.
+I used to believe that it was taking up space when I called for help or to share as I cried.
+It was selfish that people were busy, and they would be frustrated.
+Boy, was I wrong!
+You see, it is in helping others that we can see our strengths.
 That we can see ourselves making a difference.
 Where we know that we matter!
 See our skills and strengths.

 Our community needs us JUST as much as we need them!